 The final piece of the masterplan

 Paddington Central has become a successful and active destination, used by local residents, workers and visitors to the area.
-The plot at Five Kingdom Street is currently occupied by a short-term operator as a meanwhile use (Pergola); however, it has always been the intention to bring forward a development on this plot.
+The plot at Five Kingdom Street is currently occupied by a short-term operator as a meanwhile use (Pergola).
+However, it has always been British Land’s intention to bring forward development proposals for this plot which will deliver a range of benefits to the local area.

-The proposed building will complete the wider Paddington Central masterplan and provides an excellent opportunity to link the Paddington area to the north and west by introducing a new pedestrian route and making the campus more accessible to the wider, surrounding neighbourhoods.
+The new proposals will complete the wider Paddington Central masterplan and provide an excellent opportunity to link the Paddington area to the north and west by introducing a new pedestrian route and making the campus more accessible to the wider, surrounding neighbourhoods.

-The proposals for Five Kingdom Street will provide a new office building along with an extensive new community, leisure and cultural offer for Westminster, delivering entertainment and leisure space as well as new restaurants, cafés and public spaces.
+The proposals for Five Kingdom Street will provide a new office building, with dedicated low-cost workspace for start-ups, along with extensive new community, retail and leisure space and a 250-seat auditorium.

 The consented scheme

-The site has a pervious consent for a 13-storey commercial building, which was granted in 2010.
-Since the design of the earlier scheme a large space below the podium deck has been released by the Crossrail project.
-This gives us the chance to expand and improve on our original design.
+The site has an implemented for a 13-storey commercial building, which was granted in 2010 to the previous owner of the campus.
+Since the design of the earlier scheme a large space below the podium deck has been released by Crossrail.
+This gives us the chance to bring forward new proposals for this space.

 Once Crossrail opens, a large volume of the space previously reserved for the construction of the railway will become available, this is known as the Box.
-The Box is a key element to the new proposals as it ensures that the development can contribute something extraordinary for the local community.
-The available space, set beneath Kingdom Street, is larger than the pitch at Wembley Stadium and could accommodate a wide range of functions requiring large volumes such as events, sports and leisure facilities, low-cost workspace, a market hall and community space.
+The Box is a key element to the new proposals as it ensures that the development can contribute something extraordinary for the local area.
+The available space, set beneath Kingdom Street, is larger than the pitch at Wembley Stadium and could accommodate a wide range of potential uses with public access.

 A process of public consultation was held over a nine-month period between August 2018 and April 2019.

 In 2018, Basis, a leading market research company, undertook a comprehensive consultation exercise with local residents in the immediate area around Paddington Central.
-Over the course of the consultation 515 residents in the area immediately surrounding the site participated in a survey telling us what uses they would like to see in the Box.
+Over the course of the consultation 515 residents in the area immediately surrounding the site participated in a survey telling us what uses they would like to see at Five Kingdom Street.

 We subsequently held four focus groups with local residents to confirm the responses given in the survey.
 Survey respondents identified a range of potential uses that they would like to see in the Box, including a theatre, concert venue, food market, and events space.

-Since then, we have consulted with local communities to understand their attitudes towards the design proposals and proposed building uses and functions and to capture further feedback on local priorities and aspirations that could be delivered as part of the proposals for the Box.
+Since then, we have consulted with local communities to understand their attitudes towards the design proposals and proposed building uses and functions and to capture further feedback on local priorities and aspirations that could be delivered as part of our proposals.

-Over 950 people have been directly involved in the consultation process for the development of Five Kingdom Street thus far.
+Throughout pre-planning consultation, over 950 people were directly involved in the consultation process for the development of Five Kingdom Street.

 - General support for the approach to the development and a mix of uses